imixs/open-bpmn/open-bpmn.glsp-client/open-bpmn-properties/README.md

 # Open-BPMN - Properties

-Open-BPMN-Properties is a Node.js library and part of the [Open-BPMN](../../README.md) client library.
+Open-BPMN-Properties is a Node.js library and part of the [Open-BPMN](https://www.open-bpmn.org/) project.
 The module `@open-bpmn/open-bpmn-properties` is a  GLSP UI extension providing an additional property panel showing element properties.
 The Open-BPMN Properties are part of the Open-BPMN extensibility mechanism and provides a convinience way to edit BPMN properties of selected elements within a diagram.
 The panel is realized as a embedded view and can be used with all Integration platforms supported by Eclipse GLSP.